 But, while social media movements and stricter laws are trying to make it safer for women to speak up, the fact that a lot of the sexual trauma victims are male is something that is often conveniently ignored by society.
 When a woman assaults a man, even his friends would usually react by congratulating him and talk about how he should have enjoyed it.

-If males assault males, the victim is often way too wounded and ashamed mentally to speak out and begin the process of healing sexual trauma.
+If males assault males, the victim is often way too ashamed and mentally wounded to speak out and begin the process of healing sexual trauma.
 If they do speak out, their masculinity comes into question and society can often make them feel like the butt of every joke.
 This is pretty much what happened to Binod (name changed) and why he couldn’t even begin to think of sharing his story and start the long and tedious process of healing sexual trauma.

 Healing From Sexual Trauma